willcipriano/SaphireDigitalCodeTest/README.md

 This repo contains CodeTestLib that in turn contains 3 modules:

 ##StringToInt

-Converts a provided string into a interger representation.
+Converts a provided string into an integer representation.

 Usage Example:
 ```